 You’ve probably been dreaming of this day for weeks or even months.
 You might have worried that it would never happen.
-Yet the day finally arrives – your premature baby is ready to go home.
+Yet the day finally arrives – your sick or premature baby is ready to go home from hospital.

 There’s a lot to look forward to – even simple things like having the privacy to stay in your pyjamas all day if you want to.
-But many parents also feel nervous about caring for their premature baby on their own for the first time, without the support of hospital staff.
+But many parents also feel nervous about caring for their baby on their own for the first time.

-It might help to know that the hospital won’t discharge your premature baby until staff are confident that both you and your baby are ready.
+It might help to know that the hospital won’t discharge your sick or premature baby until staff are confident that both you and your baby are ready.

-In the weeks before your baby is ready to come home, the hospital staff will help you to take over much of your baby’s care – for example, feeding, nappy changing, dressing and bathing.
-If your baby is still on oxygen, you’ll also be shown how to use the equipment.
+In the weeks before your baby is ready to come home, the hospital staff will help you to take over your baby’s care – for example, feeding, nappy changing, dressing and bathing.
+If your baby is still on oxygen or needs other equipment, you’ll also be shown how to use the equipment.

-Many hospitals have private rooms where parents can spend time with their babies before taking them home.
-This lets you be on your own with your baby, care for him and adjust to his sounds in the privacy of your own room.
-You might be able to take your baby for a walk in a pram, within the hospital, to get used to being independent of the hospital staff.
+Many hospitals have private rooms where you can spend time with your baby before taking them home.
+This lets you be on your own with your baby, care for them and adjust to their sounds in the privacy of your own room.
+You might be able to take your baby for a walk in a pram within the hospital to get used to being independent.

 The hospital will give you a plan for follow-up medical appointments with neonatologists from the hospital or other specialists.
-Or you can choose to see a paediatrician or other specialists privately for follow-up checks.
+Or you might see a paediatrician or other specialists privately for follow-up checks.

-You’ll also be regularly cared for by a child and family health nurse or other community health professional who specialises in babies and families.
+You’ll also see a child and family health nurse or other community health professional who specialises in babies and families.

-The prematurity journey doesn’t end with your baby’s homecoming.
-Some parents adjust quickly to their baby being home and others take longer.
-It’s a good idea to have a list of people who can help you during this transition time and the early months at home.
+It’s a good idea to have a list of family and friends who can help you practically and emotionally during this transition time and the early months at home.

-Getting ready for your premature baby to go home: tips
+Preparing for sick or premature babies to go home: tips

 Your premature baby’s homecoming is more likely to go smoothly if you’re prepared.
 Here are some ideas about getting ready from parents of premature babies.